Search Domain GPOs for Any Text String with PowerShell

 Overview

-When troubleshooting domain policy behavior, one of the most common challenges is identifying which Group Policy Object (GPO) contains a specific setting, keyword, or registry reference.
+When troubleshooting domain policy behavior, one of the most frustrating steps is figuring out which Group Policy Object (GPO) contains a specific setting, registry reference, or text string.

-In environments with dozens or hundreds of GPOs, manually inspecting each policy in the Group Policy Management Console (GPMC) can be time-consuming.
+In domains with dozens or hundreds of GPOs, checking each policy manually in Group Policy Management Console (gpmc.msc) is slow.
+This post includes two PowerShell scripts to speed that up:

 Requirements